Email Marketing Tools

 What we liked: Google Meet and Chat lets you use these tools straight from your email without having to access a separate application.
 As you’d expect, sharing Drive files and documents within both tools is seamless.
 Both tools are pretty powerful, too.
 Chat supports up to 28 languages, and Meet has integrations with Calendar, presentation features, and even the ability to live stream (available on the Enterprise plan).

-The ability to record and save meetings is available on the Business Standard plan and higher.
+The ability to record and save meetings is available on the Business Standard plan and higher, as is the option to let AI summarize, translate and take meeting notes.

 Having said all that, I have to add, that we recently moved back to Zoom for video meetings.
-Zoom is just that tiny bit better: better video and sound quality, interesting features like their AI assistant.
+Zoom is just that tiny bit better in terms of video and sound quality.
 Let's see if we'll go back to Google Meet one day.

 Additional apps